speakeasy-api/bluesky-ts/README.md

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Set the private preferences attached to the account.
-- [`useActorsSearch`](docs/sdks/actors/README.md#search) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
-Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
-Authenticated requests are usually made to the user's PDS, with automatic service proxying.
-Authenticated requests can be used for both public and non-public endpoints.*

-*To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

-Find actors (profiles) matching search criteria.
-Does not require auth.
 - [`useAdminDisableInviteCodesMutation`](docs/sdks/admin/README.md#disableinvitecodes) - *This endpoint is part of the atproto PDS management APIs.
 Requests usually require admin authentication and are made directly to the PDS instance.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*